Greyscale coloring pages vs greyscale drawing vs black and white photography

 Greyscale coloring pages are designed with the colorist in mind

 Many successful and professional coloring book artists have well established artistic careers behind them already.
 These tend to be individuals who have been practicing various forms of art throughout their lives and are now applying their skills to this new book trend.
 These individuals have a clear and recognizable drawing style and have much to offer their audience.
 Some experiment with different presentations of coloring pages, some offer greyscale coloring pages in the likeness of their original art.

-The greatest example of such art is the work of Bennet Klein.
-Whatever one might think of Bennet’s subject matter or composition, one cannot deny that he is a talented artist with a great sense of presentation.
+The greatest example of such art is the work of Bennett Klein.
+Whatever one might think of Bennett’s subject matter or composition, one cannot deny that he is a talented artist with a great sense of presentation.
 One cannot look at his coloring page and not have an emotional response to it.
 Whether it’s your style of not, it is well crafted illustration.
-So what makes Bennet’s greyscale so desirable?
-How did he achieve such a huge following and why doesn’t his audience tire of very similar volumes published time after time?
+So what makes Bennett’s greyscale so desirable?
+How did he achieve such a huge following?

 That is the whole point of adult coloring.
 The majority of the coloring world uses these interactive pages as therapy of one kind or another.
 Most use it as stress relief or a form of concentration practice.
 A professionally created line art coloring page allows the colorist to fill in the empty spaces in any media and practice different styles of coloring.
 A professionally created greyscale coloring page should offer the same without limiting the colorist.
 Ideally it should offer just enough information to allow the colorist to achieve the effect of a 3D drawing while not interfering with the quality and the saturation of their color.